-A number of insects and mites can bite and leave a red, swollen, itchy bite mark.
-There are also many other causes of skin irritation that can be mistaken for bug bites (see below).
+People often report that they are being bitten by something, often at night, but there is no sign of a bug.
+While there are a number of insects and mites that bite and leave a red, swollen and itchy bite mark or lesion, there are also many other causes of skin irritation that can be easily mistaken for bug bites.
 In many cases, therefore, what appears to be a bug bite may in fact be caused by something else.
 Below you'll find a list of insects and mites that do bite as well as some things that can be mistaken for bug bites.

 I am frequently asked to diagnosis the cause of bug bites that seem to appear for no obvious reason.
 There is no insect or mite to identify and the person has either a vague description of what may have bitten them or, ironically, an extremely detailed description.

 Bed bugs cause large, red, splotchy, itchy, mosquito-like bites.
-Bedding and furniture can be infested and bites generally occur at night.
-Bed bug infestations are relatively easy to detect but can be difficult to control, see this article for details.
+Bedding and furniture can be infested and bed bug bites generally occur at night.
+Bed bug infestations are fairly easy to detect because the bugs themselves are relatively large and feeding results in stains on bedding and possibly a distinctive room smell, see this article for details.

-There is a small number of mites that bite people resulting in itchy lesions.
-A very few also pose some health risk by transmitting disease (ticks) or developing persistent conditions (scabies).
-These articles should help you identify and treat the mites that affect people.
+There is a small number of mites that bite people resulting in itchy skin lesions.
+A very few also pose some health risk by transmitting disease like ticks or developing persistent skin conditions like scabies.
+The articles below should help you identify and treat the mites that bite people.

 Allergies - since the red itchy skin lesions caused by real bug bites are an allergic reaction to proteins in the bug's saliva it should not be surprising that other types of allergies closely resemble bug bites.
 Food and respiratory allergies cause hives and itchiness that resemble bug bites as well.
 In fact, allergies are the number one cause of these skin reactions, they are far more common than real bug bites.
 For airborne allergens like mold spores the new air purifiers with HEPA filters can be very effective at cleaning the air of contaminants, see this article about air purifiers that remove airborne allergens.